1Rico/hakaselabs.github.io/_posts/2017-08-02-show-me-async-await-like-am-5.md

 The difference between both, is in the async/await part, the catch block will handle parsing errors.

 #### Clean code
 We can write much cleaner code (compare the examples from before).
-Unlike Promises, we didn't have to use `.then()` or create anonymous functions to handle responses, etc. This also makes one avoid nesting Promises, which can sometimes be a mess.
+Unlike Promises, we didn't have to use `.then()` or create anonymous functions to handle responses, etc. This also makes one avoid nested Promises, which can sometimes be a mess.

 #### Error Stacks
 If you call multiple promises in a chain, and an error is thrown somewhere in the chain, the error stack gives no clue of where such error occured.